Difference Between Variance and Standard Deviation

 We need to measure the normal deviation from the expected value and one common measure is Variance.
 The Variance of a case -1 is much less than the variance of a case -2 which means that the data in case -2 spread average value i.e Rs 64.54 so the Case-1 Game is less risk than the Case-2 Game.

 In finance we talked about the volatility of for example stocks meaning that large shocks in financial assets return tend to followed by large shocks and small shocks in financial assets return tend to followed by small shocks

-- Variance gives an approximate idea about data Volatility.
+- The variance gives an approximate idea of data volatility.
 68% of values are between +1 and -1 standard deviation from the mean.
 That means Standard Deviation gives more details.

 - Variance measures the distribution of data in a population around the central value.
 Standard deviation measures the distribution of data relative to the central value

 - Sum of two variances (var(A + B ) ≥ var(A) + var(B ) .therefore variance is not coherent.
 Sum of two standard Deviation sd(A + B ) ≤ sd(A) + sd(B ) so, Standard deviation is coherent.
-It gives the idea of skewness of the data.
-Value of skewness of symmetric distribution lies between -1>0>1.
+It gives the idea of the skewness of the data.
+The value of skewness of symmetric distribution lies between -1>0>1.

 - The geometric mean is more sensitive to variance then Arithmetic mean.
-Geometric standard deviation is used to find the bounds of the confidence interval in a population.
+A geometric standard deviation is used to find the bounds of the confidence interval in a population.

 |Average squared differences from mean||The square root of the variance|

 |Measures Dispersion within the Data Set||it measures spread around the mean|

 |Variance is not sub-additive||A measure of spread for symmetrical distributions with no outliers.|